wagtail/rfcs/text/078-adopt-stimulus-js.md

 - Stimulus Controllers are not really components but more a 'chunk of behaviour' and as such it is a pretty powerful way to split out JS behaviour.
 - Everything is based on data attributes, which we already use for many of our existing components such as finding nodes for sidebar/draftail and finding nodes for dropdown, plus some values are already read from data attributes (e.g. chooser modal), the exact attributes will change but it is not a stretch for all of these usages to be used by Stimulus.
 - This means that if some customised version wants to opt-out of some behaviour, all they need to do is either remove the `data-controller` attribute (e.g. maybe on an Django field widget OR just one line of JavaScript) and that element will be disconnected (or never connect) from Stimulus and not do anything.
 Remember - it is not easy to remove event listeners with JS, but it is easy to change a data attribute.
-- Even the mounting of React components could leverage Stimulus, providing a simple way to initialise various DOM elements with their React injection, with some of the props being supplied to the component as data attributes... which can even trigger a re-render if the data-attributes change from some other JS.
+- Even the mounting of React components could leverage Stimulus, providing a simple way to initialise various DOM elements with their React injection.
+With some of the props being supplied to the component as data attributes.
 - Stimulus JS is modest, it does not try to solve everything (no animations), DOM manipulations still need to be written in JS for example.
 - As the state is stored on the data attributes, any other code can modify these attributes to change the behaviour (for example, want to close all collapsibles, just change `data-w-collapsible-collapsed-value` to false with any JS and it will work), this means that Django templates can be used extensively for 'initial' data without having to write any init JS functions.
 - This library is a core part of the Rails ecosystem (as of V7) and built by the team at Basecamp, it is unlikely to go anywhere anytime soon.